susumutomita/ETHTokyo2024/README.md

     make dev
     ```

-Ensure you have a Web3 wallet like MetaMask installed and configured to interact with the test network.
+Ensure you have a Web3 wallet like MetaMask installed and configured to interact with the BNB Chain test network.

 ## Usage

 1. Connect your Web3 wallet (MetaMask or WalletConnect).
-2. Browse articles by category or search for specific content.
-3. Purchase articles using cryptocurrency; your ownership is recorded as an NFT.
+2. Browse participating local restaurants and their menus.
+3. Place takeout orders using cryptocurrency, with all transactions handled via smart contracts.
+4. Earn tokens with each order and redeem them for discounts or special offers.
-4. Participate in community governance by rating content and managing categories.
+5. Participate in community governance by leaving reviews and helping manage platform categories.
-5. View and trade your purchased content in your NFT wallet.
+6. View and trade NFTs representing special offers or menu items in your wallet.

 ## Future Prospects

-- **Expansion of Categories**: Adding more diverse categories to accommodate a broader range of content.
-- **Mobile App Development**: Building native iOS and Android apps to improve accessibility.
+- **Mobile Application Development**: Creating native iOS and Android apps to enhance accessibility and user experience.
+- **Expansion of Regional Tokens**: Introducing more regional tokens to support local economies across various cities and regions.
-- **Enhanced Community Features**: Developing more robust DAO functionalities for community engagement.
+- **Enhanced DAO Features**: Developing more robust governance tools for greater community involvement.
-- **Integration with Other Web3 Platforms**: Expanding interoperability with other decentralized applications and platforms.
+- **Integration with Other Web3 Services**: Linking ETHToGo with other decentralized platforms to expand functionality and interoperability.

 ## Contributing

-We welcome contributions from the community To contribute:
+We welcome contributions from the community.
+To contribute:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature-name`